WILDLIFE CLINIC OF RHODE ISLAND

 SUNDAY: 9am – 1pm

-The Wildlife Clinic is home to Rhode Island's only fully-functional clinic dedicated to the veterinary care and treatment of all species of wild animals native to Rhode Island.
+The Wildlife Clinic is home to Rhode Island's only fully-functional clinic dedicated to the veterinary care and treatment of all species of wild animals.
 The Clinic also acts as the headquarters of Wildlife Rehabilitators of Rhode Island (WRARI).

 WHAT HAPPENS AT THE WILDLIFE CLINIC

 Our clinic is professionally run by trained and licensed staff and volunteers.
 We are prepared to care for a wide variety of species from songbirds to squirrels to salamanders.
 On a daily basis, we intake sick, injured, and orphaned wildlife from members of the public.
 Once here, we assess overall health of each patient, triage injuries, provide appropriate housing and diets, provide supportive care as needed, prepare each patient for return to the wild, and finally release to the wild when each patient meets their release criteria.